-Pumpkins stand as an enduring symbol of fall, whether as smiling jack-o’-lanterns or stacked near cornstalks for a quiet autumn scene.
-But this vegetable boasts more than decorative good looks.
+Growing pumpkins stands as an enduring symbol of fall, whether they end up as smiling jack-o’-lanterns or stacked near cornstalks for a lovely autumn scene.
+But this vegetable boasts more than good looks.
 It’s also full of nutrition, dishing up vitamin C, beta-carotene, fiber, and potassium.
 One half cup of cooked pumpkin provides a day’s supply of vitamin A.

 In the garden, pumpkins crave lots of moisture, compost-enriched soil, and plenty of sun.
-Meet those requirements, and these sprawling vines will bear a bumper crop of orange-skinned pumpkins.
+Meet those requirements, and these sprawling vines will bear a bumper crop.

 Pumpkin vines grow aggressively, covering lots of ground.
 To keep your garden from being engulfed by vines, site plants near the edge of the garden.
 As vines grow, direct them toward the outside of the garden.
-It’s possible to trellis vines if you provide heavy-duty slings to support ripening pumpkins.
-Space transplants 5 feet apart in a row planting, or place them 1 plant per hill.
+Space full-size plants 5 feet apart, and mini pumpkins 2 to 3 feet apart.

 Some gardeners promote branching to get more pumpkins by pinching the tips out of main vines when they reach about 2 feet long.
 You can also increase the yield on a vine by removing all female flowers (these have a small swelling at the base of the bloom) for the first 3 weeks.
 These practices may produce a sturdier vine that can set more, albeit smaller, pumpkins during the growing season if you have good soil, sun, and moisture.
 If your goal is fewer, larger pumpkins per vine, once you have 3 to 4 fruits on a vine, pinch off all remaining flowers as they form.